DZ-Teck/A137F-OneUi7-port-all-fix/README.md

 WARNING: This is a fork of the TouchGrassKernel of @micr0softstore thank for this kernel !

-## The official kernel had KernelSU Next 1.0.9, but that's outdated.
+## The official kernel had KernelSU Next 1.0.9 but that's outdated.
 So i decided to fork this kernel for add ResukiSU 4.2.0rc1 with driver version 35081.
-[SEE] in the future, I plan to add SusFS 2.2.0 backported by @Jack1man .I tried to add it, but i have Encountered a problem.
+[SEE] in the future, I plan to add SusFS 2.2.0 backported by @Jack1man I tried to add it, but i have Encountered a problem.
 View the susfs-rksu branch for more information.

 > [!NOTE]
 > Feel free to FORK or create PR.